Last Updated: 6th June 2023

-Employee advocacy may seem like a system which only affects sales and marketing figures, but in reality, employee advocacy campaigns have a ripple effect, affecting almost every department of the business – including HR.
+Employee advocacy may seem like a system that only affects sales and marketing figures, but in reality, employee advocacy campaigns have a ripple effect, affecting almost every department of the business – including HR.

 An Altimeter Group study showed that people employed by companies with active social engagement are:

-1. More loyal
+1. More Loyal

 Employees who are actively involved in employee advocate programs and campaigns are 20% more inclined to remain in their position with the company.